PoGOLite was successfully launched on July 12 at 08:18 UTC.

 The PoGOLite experiment is being developed by groups in Japan, Sweden, USA and France.

-Mark Pearce from KTH (The Royal Institute of Technology) is spokesman for the international PoGOLite Collaboration, and is leading the Swedish Consortium.
+Mark Pearce from KTH (The Royal Institute of Technology) is the spokesman for the international PoGOLite Collaboration and is leading the Swedish Consortium.